zyocum/dedup/README.md

 usage: matching_substrings.py [-h] [-r THRESHOLD] [-n MATCHES] [-j] input

 Read pairs of files from stdin and report matching substrings across the files.
-Ourput is TSV with the following fields: 1.filename 2.filename 1.startOffset 1.endOffset 2.startOffset 2.endOffset text size or JSON like the
+Output is TSV with the following fields: 1.filename 2.filename 1.startOffset 1.endOffset 2.startOffset 2.endOffset text size or JSON like the
 following: { "1.filename": "/path/to/1.txt", "2.filename": "/path/to/2.txt",
 "1.startOffset": 0, "1.endOffset": 4, "2.startOffset": 10, "2.endOffset": 14,